RogerEaux/homepage/README.md

 # homepage
-A web page displaying a responsive homepage
+A web page displaying a responsive portfolio homepage